 Educational Opportunities through BUP

 CGH facilitates summer research opportunities for Penn's 1st year medical and Masters of Public Health students.

 When available, some of these opportunities will take place in Botswana where projects will utilize interdisciplinary student skillsets and provide students with valuable learning and mentorship opportunities while contributing to the work of established BUP primary investigators in the field.

-Global clinical rotations in Botswana are available for 3rd and 4th year medical students at Penn.
+Global clinical rotations in Botswana are available for 4th year medical students at Penn.
 The Botswana Clinical Elective is an enriching experience providing exposure to multiple levels of healthcare in a low-resource setting.

 The 6 week general medicine elective allows students to experience: